 Langtang Village is situated at the lap of Langtang Lirung Mountain overlooking to more than 2 dozens of mountains from Nepal and Tibetan side.
 After the earthquake of 2015 and glacier outbreak the village was completely washed away.
 The calamity tolled heavy damage destroying almost every household schools and monasteries.
 However, the intrepid people and kind help from the travelers the hamlet is slowly returning to the normalcy.
 Kyanjin Gompa is mythica place which is about 2 hours of walking distance from Langtang Village.
 The Gompa is the oldest monastery of the region.
 Therefore, these places too can be visited in order to understand the intrepidity of people as well for the mystical experience.

 This is the holiest place for the Buddhists followers.
 Most of the people of this region are Lama and exercise various Tibetan influenced festivals.
 The place becomes vibrant during the local festival the followers climb the holy Mt.
 Ama Yangri before the day break.
 Once they are on the summit of the mountain they offer prayer to the first morning sunray.
 The festival is observed during months of March or April.
 The prayers are offered basking in the sun and relishing the local barley beer (Chhyang/Nigar), butter tea and Local wine.
 Apart from these religious significance the place is the vantage point for the scenery of splendid mountains as far as Manaslu and Everest.

 For more information about the Lama culture and religious as well as cultural aspects of the Langtang region don’t forget to write to me.
-You can connect with me on facebook, twitter, instagram and email.
+You can connect with me on Pinterest, facebook, twitter, instagram and email.
 It would be pleasure for me to share various aspects of my homeland.
 It is truly the most mythical and mystical place of Nepal.